Jassu225/fire-cache/README.md

 # fire-memoize

-**fire-memoize** is a minimalist, transparent, request-scoped caching library for Google Firestore (Node.js), designed for use with Express, NestJS, and Koa.
+**fire-memoize** is a minimalist, transparent, request-scoped caching library for Google Firestore (Node.js), designed for use with Express, NestJS, Koa, and Fastify.
 It dramatically reduces redundant Firestore reads within a single request, while guaranteeing data freshness and type safety.

 ## Features

 - ⚡ **Zero-config, request-scoped cache** for Firestore document reads
-- 🧩 **Works with Express, NestJS, and Koa** via simple middleware
+- 🧩 **Works with Express, NestJS, Koa, and Fastify** via simple middleware
 - 🔒 **Type-safe**: Supports both `firebase-admin` and `@google-cloud/firestore` SDKs
 - 🧪 **Battle-tested**: Includes both mock-based and real Firestore integration tests
 - 🦾 **No stale queries**: Only caches documents, never query result sets